stepbrobd/metaprocessor/readme.md

 ## Setup

-Note: It's not required but strongly recommended to use `virtualenv`.
+It's not required but we strongly recommended all users and contributers to use [Nix](https://nixos.org) and [Nix development environment](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-develop.html).

 ## License